 A major component of projected asset growth is the assumed rate of return.
 The assumed return should represent the expected long-term rate of return, based on the Plan's investment policy.
-For valuation purposes, the assumed rate of return on the actuarial value of assets is 8.00%, net of all expenses.
-The actual rate of return for the 2002 plan year was (4.31%).
+For valuation purposes, the assumed rate of return on the actuarial value of assets is 8.00%.
+The actual rate of return on an actuarial basis for the 2003 plan year was 0.36%.

-Since the actual return for the year was less than the assumed return, the Plan experienced an actuarial loss during the year ended September 30, 2002 with regard to its investments.
+Since the actual return for the year was less than the assumed return, the Plan experienced an actuarial loss during the year ended September 30, 2003 with regard to its investments.